|

 string.
 Note: Setting this parameter implies --auto-id.

-- --id-delim=delimiter
+- --id-delim=CHAR

 - Change the delimiter between prefix and increasing number for

-automatically generated IDs (as used in output file names)
+automatically generated IDs (as used in output file names).

 - (default=`_')

-- the prefix string and the increasing number for automatically generated
+prefix string and the increasing number for automatically generated

 ID.